organisciak/dissertation/document/1_intro.md

 ### Approach

-The study of human-introduced variance will be done in two different sites of crowdsourcing:
+The study collecting and modeling document metadata through crowdsourcing will be done in two different sites of crowdsourcing:

  * in the design of contribution tasks in order to minimize variance, and
- * in the normalization of contributions after they have already been collected.
+ * in modeling normative meaning of contributions after they have already been collected.

 Doing so will both adopt work that I have performed during my doctoral studies and contribute new research.

-This study cannot account for all possible situations and methods for accounting for human-introduced variance before and after crowdsourcing collection.
+This study cannot account for all possible situations and methods for crowdsourced document enrichment.
-Rather, each chapter will focus on a more narrowly scoped sub-problem in the area, to give this study the grounding necessary for a thorough exploration of the larger problem space.
+Rather, each chapter will focus on a novel sub-problem within the area, providing a grounding from which I can more thoroughly explore the larger problem space.

-In the first sub-study, the performance of workers completing the same task will be compared across different design implementations for collecting that information.
+In the first sub-study, the performance of workers completing the same document description task will be compared across different design interface.
-In the second sub-study, an information retrieval model that incorporates crowdsourced information will be compared to a baseline which does not, then compared to a system that normalizes user contributions against user behavior.
+In the second sub-study, I develop strategies for making use of crowdsourced information.
+ Here, an information retrieval model is developed that incorporates a crowdsourcing-heavy system's user contributions in retrieval.
-Both of these stay true to the assumption of honest-but-biased workers in focusing on the responsibilities of a system designer in managing and interpreting the crowd.
+Both studies stay true to the assumption of honest-but-biased workers, focusing on the responsibilities of a system designer in managing and interpreting the crowd rather than the faults of individuals in the crowd.

 ### Take Away

 A reader of the proposed dissertation will understand:

  * the issues related to using crowdsourcing contributions for information retrieval indexing;
- * the effect of designing collection tasks that are are quicker or slower on a paid crowdsourcing platform, with a sense of how this information generalizes to different tasks or collection spaces;
+ * the effect of designing crowdsourcing collection tasks that encourage quicker or slower contributions on a paid crowdsourcing platform, with a sense of how this information generalizes to different tasks or collection spaces;
- * corrective measures for variance in already-collected descriptive metadata, particularly corpus-based methods for modeling documents for retrieval and
+ * ways to use loosely-structured crowd contributions for retrieval, particularly user curated lists; and
  * the tractability of making an assumption of honest-but-biased contributors.

 ## Crowdsourcing